ANDREWAHN-UK/MS-one-more-turn/README.md

 7. Testing:
 ________________________________________

-I used Opera and Chrome, and tested it using the dev tools there, accessed in chrome by right click + inspect + toggle device toolbar + select various devices.
+I used Opera, Edge, Firefox and Chrome, and tested it using the dev tools there.

+Dev tools in chrome by right click + inspect + toggle device toolbar + select various devices.
 In Opera right click + inspect + toggle device toolbar +  select various devices.
+In firefox, right click + responsive design mode (ctrl+shift+m) + select various devices.
+NB that firefox displays this all at the bottom, not the right side like the others.
+In Edge right click + inspect + toggle device emulation + select various devices.

 Screenshots showing the testing are available from the "screenshots for testing" folder: